 To eliminate Amadey bot our malware researchers recommend scanning your computer with Spyhunter.

-Other examples of high-risk malware that can be used for malicious purposes are Krypton Stealer, Stalk and Laturo.
-Typically, cyber criminals spread various malware with a purpose to generate as much revenue as possible.
-Either way, people who have their computers infected with programs of this type usually experience serious privacy issues, monetary or/and data loss, identity theft and other problems.
-Any installed malware must be uninstalled from the operating system as soon as possible.
+Other examples of high-risk malware that can be used for malicious purposes include Krypton Stealer, Stalk, and Laturo.
+Typically, cyber criminals proliferate malware to generate as much revenue as possible.
+In any case, people who have computers infected with programs of this type usually experience serious privacy issues, monetary and/or data loss, identity theft, and other problems.
+Remove malware from the operating system immediately.

 How did Amadey infiltrate my computer?

-We strongly recommend not to open files or click links that are attached/presented in irrelevant emails, especially if they are sent from unknown or suspicious address.
-All software and files should be downloaded from official websites, it is also recommended to use only direct download links.
-Third party downloaders, installers and other sources that we mentioned above can contain malware.
-Installed programs must be updated using implemented functions or tools that are provided by official developers.
-If installed software requires paid activation, it should not be activated with some third party 'cracking' tool.
-It is not legal to use them and they often are designed to cause installations of malicious programs.
-And finally, operating system should be scanned with a reputable anti-virus or anti-spyware software regularly.
-It is important to always keep such software up-to-date.
+Do not open files or click links that are attached/presented in irrelevant emails, especially if they are sent from unknown or suspicious address.
+All software and files should be downloaded from official websites.
+Use only direct download links.
+Third party downloaders, installers and other sources mentioned above can contain malware.
+Installed programs must be updated using implemented functions or tools provided by official developers.
+If installed software requires paid activation, it should not be activated with third party 'cracking' tools - this is illegal and they often cause installation of malicious programs.
+Finally, scan the operating system with reputable anti-virus or anti-spyware software regularly.
+Also, it is important to keep this software up-to-date.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

 Amadey administration panel:

-Update September 19, 2019 - Cyber criminals have recently started distributing Amadey malware via email spam campaign that targets US tax payers.
-The entire email basically contains a deceptive message stating that recipient is eligible for a tax refund and that he/she has to login to a website (by using a provided one-time login/password) in order to receive it.
-The said site contains a message claiming that recipient has "one pending refund" and encourages to download a document, print and sign it, and then return it via email or website form.
-However, all this is a mere scam - the downloaded document is actually an archive (.zip file) which contains a malicious VBS script designed to inject Amadey into the system.
-In order to create the impression of legitimacy, threat actors (Amadey's developers) present these emails as notifications from Internal Revenue Service (IRS).
+Update September 19, 2019 - Cyber criminals have recently started distributing Amadey malware via a spam email campaign that targets US tax payers.
+The email contains a deceptive message stating that the recipient is eligible for a tax refund and that he/she must login to a website (using a one-time login/password provided) to receive it.
+The site contains a message claiming that the recipient has "one pending refund" and encourages the user to download, print, and sign a document, and then return it via email or website form.
+In fact, this is a scam - the downloaded document is actually an archive (.zip file), which contains a malicious VBS script designed to inject Amadey into the system.
+To give the impression of legitimacy, threat actors (Amadey's developers) present these emails as notifications from the Internal Revenue Service (IRS).